box/box-languages/README.md

 # To add a new locale
 1. Add the new locale in [index.js](index.js).
 2. Bump the version in [package.json](package.json).
 3. Run the "Release Box Languages" Jenkins job to publish to npmjs.
-(Box engineers do not have permissions to publish to the @box scope, so this job does that instead.)

 # Usage examples:
 To get the list of BCP-47 language tags that are officially supported by Box: